 The NPHCD Act provides an effective framework for the development of primary healthcare systems and processes in Nigeria.
 It however tends to focus only on the establishment, structure and functions of the Agency.
 It does not clarify or provide a specific mechanism to clarify what corruption means within the context of the Agency's work; how it can be prevented and what happens when it occurs.
 The Agency relies mainly on the provisions of more generic laws like the Public Procurement Act to provide a road map on the issue, but also does not appear to fully implement such laws.
 It would have been more helpful if the Agency had some internal policies and guidelines explaining which acts fall within the institutional delineation of misconduct and/or corruption and how such acts will be dealt with if they occur.
-Apart from this gap, the NPHCDA does have a robust internal policy regime, which includes the 'National Guidelines for the Development Plan.
+Apart from this gap, the NPHCDA does have a robust internal policy regime, which includes the 'National Guidelines for the Development of Primary Healthcare Systems' and the National Strategic Health Development Plan.